 Quinn Dippel is a member of the Emerging Leaders Council of the Boys & Girls Clubs of Greater Kansas City.
 He serves as the council’s co-chair of membership development and on the club’s investment committee.
 For more than 100 years, Boys & Girls Clubs of Greater Kansas City has been inspiring kids to live out their dreams through affordable, accessible opportunities in the urban core.

 DeMarche worked at a Habitat for Humanity of Kansas City site installing rough-in blocking in the closets and kitchens and painting house exteriors.
 Habitat for Humanity helps families in our Kansas City community build strength, stability, and self-reliance through shelter.
 729 Families in 16 neighborhoods have been helped by Habitat in 2020 alone, and we are proud to do our part to make sure that our neighbors have decent, affordable shelter.

-Each year the DeMarche Charities Committee selects a local nonprofit in need of funding and volunteers.
-Over the summer and fall of 2019, we worked with the Veterans Community Project (VCP) to help build and furnish houses for homeless veterans.
-In July, DeMarche volunteers installed ceiling insulation in 16 tiny homes and presented the VCP with a check for $1,000 from our Blue Jeans Friday Fund.
-In November, our employees helped turn the houses into homes by donating new household items including dishes, eating utensils, bathroom towels, bed linens, rugs, and cleaning supplies.
+DeMarche worked with the Veterans Community Project to help build and furnish houses for homeless veterans.
+Our volunteers installed ceiling insulation in 16 tiny homes and presented a check for $1,000 from our Blue Jeans Friday Fund.
+During the holidays, our employees donated new household items including dishes, eating utensils, bathroom towels, bed linens, rugs, and cleaning supplies.